mlombera94/mlombera94.github.io/_posts/2021-01-06-Wine_quality.md

 ## Step 4: Improve upon the model by implementing different kernels and fine-tuning the parameters

 Because the data consists of multiple variables, a simple linear SVM may not result in the most accurate model.
-To try and improve the model, an RBF kernel with default parameters can be attempted next
+To try and improve the model, an RBF kernel with default parameters can be attempted next.
 ``` r
 # RBF kernel SVM with default parameters
 RBF_classifier <- svm(quality ~ .,